adamkingsbury/frappe-dev-notes/buttons/README.md

 1. There will need to be:
 	1. less than 7 fields defined as available for quick entry, or required
 	1. the entire doctype must be marked to allow quick entry
-1. You must override the "create new" buttons on all of the follwoing views (the ones you intend to have available):
+1. You must override the "create new" buttons on all of the following views (the ones you intend to have available):
 	1. list view
 	1. form view
 	1. kanban view